Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Extending to Model-based Framework

 \subsection{Design-based and model-based frameworks}

 We begin by establishing some notations.
-Let the random variables $\{Y_t, Y_c, X\}$ represent the triad of potential outcomes and covariate for an infinite population, from which we take an independent and identically distributed finite population of size $n$:
+Let the random variables $\{Y_t, Y_c, X\}$ represent the triad of potential outcomes and covariate within the model-based framework, from which we take an independent and identically distributed finite population of size $n$:

 To distinguish between design-based and model-based quantities, calculations under the finite population are explicitly conditioned on \(\mathcal{S}\), while those under the infinite population omit such conditioning.